-- In the period 5th April 2016 June 2020, the Chair's statements have had 214 views and the average time spent on the page hosting the statements is 2 minutes 16 seconds. - 8.4 The Provider has confirmed that communications covering other statutory information have been issued to members as appropriate and within the necessary timescales e.g. P60s, Annual Standard Lifetime Allowance Statements, and Contribution Letters. - 8.5 Where appropriate, the Provider has issued Privacy Notices / Fair Processing Notices to meet the requirements of the new data protection legislation (see below).
-The Provider is a Data Controller for the purposes of the GDPR.
+- In the period April 2020 April 2021, the link that holds the Chair's statements had 30 views. - 8.4 The Provider has confirmed that communications covering other statutory information have been issued to members as appropriate and within the necessary timescales e.g. P60s, Annual Standard Lifetime Allowance Statements, and Contribution Letters. - 8.5 Where appropriate, the Provider has issued Privacy Notices / Fair Processing Notices to meet the requirements of the new data protection legislation (see below).
+The Provider is a Data Controller for the purposes of the UK GDPR.
 The Provider will review standard documents issued to members to ensure the data protection wording is updated as required.